 Choosing the best 2 year fixed rate bonds

-If you decide that two year term savings accounts are the best home for your savings then getting the best rate for 2 years bond is essential if you want to get the the best return on your money.
+If you decide that two year term savings accounts are the best home for your savings then getting the best rate for is essential if you want to get the best return on your money.

 Although securing the best interest rate possible should be your main concern, you should also check how you manage each account.

 Some 2 year bonds only operate online or in person, while this may not be a big issue while your money is in the account, when the term ends it may affect how easily you can move your money to a new home.